-Sure, the boosted post may have been significantly cheaper, but how did it deliver in terms of ROI?
+Sure, boost may have been significantly cheaper, but how did it deliver in terms of ROI?

 Ads Manager got more clicks (for less money)

-In terms of results, the Ads Manager post dominated the boosted post.
+In terms of results, Ads Manager dominated boost.
 The Ads Manager post got 76 clicks, whereas the boosted post only got 23.
 That’s 230% more clicks for the Ads Manager post.

 This meant the cost per click also came out much lower.
 Each click cost $1.04 for the ad.
-The boosted post cost $3.09.
-That’s $197% more expensive per click, negating the lower cost of the boost.
+The boost cost $3.09.
+That’s $197% more expensive per click, negating the lower cost of boost.